brkarcher/brkarcher.github.io/way/way-35.md

 >
 > We walked for a few paces.
 >
-> "Well argued," She said.
+> "Well argued," she said.
 "Although most students give me more opportunities to ask questions."
 >
 > "You never did answer my question, though," I observed.
 >